Disappearance of Lisa Dorrian: Missing person investigation

-On the evening of Tuesday 1 March 2005, Dorrian's younger sister Joanne received a phone call from Lisa's flat mate to inform her that Lisa had not returned home since before the weekend.
-Joanne became concerned for her welfare after she tried to contact Lisa and the phone calls went unanswered.
-When the Dorrian family met with Mark Lovett later that night, they described him as being in an emotionally distressed and tearful state.
+On the evening of Tuesday, 1 March 2005, Dorrian's younger sister, Joanne, received a phone call from Lisa's flat mate informing her that Dorrian had not returned home since before the weekend.
+Joanne became concerned for her welfare after she attempted to contact her and the calls went unanswered.
+When the Dorrian family met with Lovett later that night, they described him as being in an emotionally distressed and tearful state.

-Lovett told the police that he and Dorrian had seen flashing lights and heard loud noises outside the caravan at around 4:45 am on the morning she disappeared.
-They exited the caravan, then ran away in fear.
-As it was out of season, the caravan park street lights were shut off and Lovett claimed he lost track of her while running through the darkness.
-He asserted that did not know where Dorrian went to after they became separated; and when he called her mobile phone, it was answered by her former boyfriend, Stevie Thompson.
-Over the next few days, PSNI officers searched the along the Ards Peninsula, while divers checked underwater along the coast.
+Lovett told the police that he and Dorrian had seen flashing lights and heard loud noises outside the caravan at around 4:45 am on 28 February, the morning she disappeared.
+He stated that they left the caravan and ran away in fear.
+As it was out of season, the caravan park's street lights were switched off, and Lovett claimed he lost sight of her while running through the darkness.
+He asserted that he did not know where Dorrian went after they became separated; and when he called her mobile phone, it was answered by her former boyfriend, Stevie Thompson.
+Over the following days, PSNI officers searched along the Ards Peninsula, while divers examined underwater areas along the coastline.

-On 10 March 2005, after finding no trace of Dorrian or any evidence to suggest she was still alive, the PSNI escalated their missing persons case to a murder investigation.
-Joanne Dorrian would later remark that detectives encountered a wall of silence during their enquiries and that none of the dozen or so people who attended the party with her ever voluntarily gave information to the PSNI or approached the Dorrian family with messages of sympathy.
+On 10 March 2005, after finding no trace of Dorrian or any evidence to suggest she was still alive, the PSNI escalated the missing‑persons case to a murder investigation.
+Joanne later remarked that detectives encountered a "wall of silence" during their enquiries, and that none of the dozen or so people who had attended the party with her voluntarily provided information to the PSNI or approached the family with messages of sympathy.

 Murder investigation

-Detectives working on the case soon identified and questioned all of the other caravan owners who had been on site the night Dorrian disappeared, but none of them could recall hearing loud noises or seeing flashing lights early on the morning of 28 February.
-Police interviews with Stevie Thompson also revealed that Dorrian had returned a phone he bought for her when they ended their relationship a few days before she went missing.
-Thompson told detectives that when he answered a 5 am call from Mark Lovett on that phone he was at an apartment in Ballywalter with two other people, and that although Lovett did enquire about Dorrian's whereabouts, he did not sound distressed or panicked during their conversation.
+Detectives working on the case identified and questioned all of the other caravan owners who had been on site on the night Dorrian disappeared, but none recalled hearing loud noises or seeing flashing lights early on the morning of 28 February.
+Police interviews with Thompson also revealed that Dorrian had returned a mobile phone he had bought for her when they ended their relationship a few days before she went missing.
+Thompson told detectives that when he answered a 5 am call from Lovett on that phone, he was at a flat in Ballywalter with two other people, and that although Lovett enquired about Dorrian's whereabouts, he did not sound distressed or panicked during their conversation.